-With this in mind, LEAD India’s benefit sharing project is aimed at building leadership capacity of civil society for benefit sharing of Indus Basin water management , intending to provide solutions for the vulnerable communities.
-It will also enable concerned stakeholder dialogues to develop shared understanding towards water governance and enhance engagement with decision makers.
-The program has 10 professionals from CSO’s/ NGO’s in order to articulate community demands and engage effectively with decision making on priority water issues with regards to the Indus Basin; and subsequently facilitating regional and national water policy dialogues.
-The program is being delivered through exclusively designed modules that meet the needs of participants and ensure them on a path of transformative learning and enhance their leadership capacity in an integrated and interdisciplinary manner.
+With this in mind, LEAD India’s benefit sharing project aimed at building leadership capacity of civil society for benefit sharing of Indus Basin water management, intending to provide solutions for the vulnerable communities.
+It also enabled concerned stakeholder dialogues to develop shared understanding towards water governance and enhance engagement with decision makers.
+The program had 10 professionals from CSO’s/ NGO’s in order to articulate community demands and engage effectively with decision making on priority water issues with regards to the Indus Basin; and subsequently facilitating regional and national water policy dialogues.
+The program was delivered through exclusively designed modules that meet the needs of participants and ensure them on a path of transformative learning and enhance their leadership capacity in an integrated and interdisciplinary manner.

 Securing Tribal Livelihoods in Odisha